Welcome to Transfiguration!

 Lesson 7) Fork to Quill

 Professor Mitchell sat in class, sorting through various groups of forks.
 She hoped that the students would enjoy today’s lesson and grinned when she saw them start to file in, waving them all to the front of the class.
 “I want all your quills up here today.
-You won’t be using the ones that you’ve brought.
-Rather, you’ll be creating your quills.”
+You won’t be using the ones that you’ve brought - rather, you’ll be creating new ones.”
 The professor handed each student a fork as they set their quill down.
 “Return to your seats now, please.”

 I hope that you will all find today’s transfiguration fun!
 I thought this would be an interesting one to do.
 Please sit down so that we can begin.
-This process is more difficult than the ones we’ve covered so far this year, but I know that you are all more than capable of handling it.
-If your forks get stuck in any in between phases, please call me over so that I can return it to its original state for you.
+This process is more difficult than the transformations we’ve covered so far this year, but I know that you are all more than capable of handling it.

 I trust that most of you know what a fork is!
 We use them on an almost daily basis in Western culture.
 Forks are just one of many pieces of cutlery used for eating, with the other main ones being spoons and knives.
 Forks aren’t used much outside of Western culture, where other utensils, such as chopsticks, are more popular.
 They are used to move food from a plate to one’s mouth, either by using the tines (or the points) to stab the object, or using the rounded part to scoop up food.